invirtiendo/invirtiendo.github.io/_reviews/2017-07-01-7-habitos-gente-eficaz.md

 If it happens that you make a withdrawal from the account one time, you should apologize sincerely.
 People are more than happy to forgive a repentant sinner.
 Plucking up the courage to admit you were wrong is therefore always worthwhile.

-## “seek first to understand, then to be understood.”
+## seek first to understand, then to be understood
 If you want to be able to influence others.
 How much would we trust a doctor who very quickly gave a diagnosis without having really listened to us at all?

 How helpful would it be for an optician to merely hand us his own glasses, claiming that since he can see fine with them, they should work for us too?